mixpanel/docs/pages/docs/access-security/single-sign-on/shared-sso.md

 An "Admin" Organization is different from a regular Organization in that it will not have Projects, Teams, a Plan or Billing, or Service Accounts.
 Other than administrators, Users will not see the Admin Organization or interact with it directly.

+> ❗ If you use Azure for SSO, contact Mixpanel before migrating, due to constraints with “Issuer URL” and “Identifier (Entity ID)”

 ## How It Works

 Any Organization linked to an Admin Organization will use the Single Sign-On settings from that Admin Organization - and Single Sign-On settings or Claimed Domains the first Organization may have had are now ignored.